So Bad (Paul McCartney song): Music video

 The music video accompanying the single release showed the McCartneys, Stewart and Starr miming playing their instruments to the version of the song on Pipes of Peace, interspersed with photos taken by Linda.
 According to Sheffield, the video makes him feel that Paul "went out of his way to flaunt how little he cared."

 Give My Regards to Broad Street version

 "So Bad" was re-recorded for the film Give My Regards to Broad Street and was included on the film's soundtrack album.
-This version is similar to the original version on Pipes of Peace but Dave Edmunds and Chris Spelling play guitar instead of Eric Stewart, although Stewart appears in the film.
+This version is similar to the original version on Pipes of Peace but Dave Edmunds and Chris Spedding play guitar instead of Eric Stewart, although Stewart appears in the film.